 Video TechniqueCore Decompression for Class I Avascular Necrosis of Humeral HeadWroblewski, Andrew MD*; Machi, Anthony BS†; Klaus, Derek MD*; Frangiamore, Salvatore MD* Author Information *Summa Health Orthopedic Institute, Akron, OH †West Virginia University School of Medicine, Robert C. Byrd Health Sciences Center, Morgantown, WV The authors declare no conflict of interest.
 Reprints: Salvatore Frangiamore, MD, Summa Health Orthopedic Institute, 525 East Market Street, Akron, OH 44304 (e-mail: [email protected]).
 Techniques in Shoulder & Elbow Surgery 20(4):p 134-135, December 2019. | DOI: 10.1097/BTE.0000000000000180 Buy SDC Metrics Abstract Avascular necrosis of the humeral head is a diagnosis of multiple etiologies and unclear prognosis.
 Prompt diagnosis and treatment are essential to prevent head collapse and avoid resurfacing or joint replacement procedures.
 Imaging modalities including standard radiography and magnetic resonance imaging establish the diagnosis and stage it according to the degree of necrosis, head collapse, or extension into the glenoid.
 If the patient stays persistently symptomatic despite conservative treatments and is still in the early stages of the disease course, humeral head core decompression is a reasonable option as it has been shown to decrease disease progression and provide symptomatic relief.
 Here, we present a case of a 52-year-old female with a history of adhesive capsulitis status postmanipulation and arthroscopic lysis of adhesions, now presenting with Cruess Stage I avascular necrosis of the humeral head.
-This technique (Supplemental Video, Supplemental Digital Content 1, http://links.lww.com/TSES/A36) demonstrates core decompression and grafting of the humeral head using a percutaneous expandable reamer.
+This technique (Supplemental Video, Supplemental Digital Content 1, https://links.lww.com/TSES/A36) demonstrates core decompression and grafting of the humeral head using a percutaneous expandable reamer.
 Level of Evidence: Level V (expert opinion).
 Copyright © 2019 Wolters Kluwer Health, Inc. All rights reserved.